-Daylight (~5200K) is nearly always too warm for night sky photos, but I often find this to be this most natural “general” setting to use when shooting in RAW.
+A daylight white balance is usually too warm for night sky photos, but I often find this to be the most natural “general” setting to use when shooting in RAW.

-Generally, cooler settings of between 3200-4800 are used for astrophotos, depending on location and environment.
+Generally, cooler settings are used for astrophotos, depending on location and environment.
 I enjoy my photos of the night sky to have a cooler blue look, rather than a red/brown feel to it.

 Here is an example of a wide-angle astrophotography shot using a cooler white balance.
-The photo was shot using the daylight white balance, but was “cooled-down” in post.
+The photo was shot using the daylight white balance but was “cooled-down” in post-processing.

-This photo was shot at dusk using daylight white balance, but was adjusted to look cooler in post.
+This photo was shot at dusk using daylight white balance but was adjusted to look cooler.

 The light pollution from the city gives all of my shots from home a warm feel.

-To find the best WB for your photo, start with the suggestions above and shoot test photos in increments of 100.
+To find the best white balance for your photo, start with the suggestions above and shoot test photos in increments of 100.
 Adjust your white balance to a cooler or warmer setting, depending on your location and the desired look of the image.